Table of Contents

 If you or your loved one's finances make you ineligible, yet you still require assistance paying for care, you might consider working with an Oregon long term care benefits planner.
 These individuals assist in re-structuring one's assets so that they become Medicaid eligible.
 Persons considering this route must consult with a Medicaid planner in advance of submitting their Medicaid application paperwork.
 Read more about Medicaid planning.
 More details regarding Oregon's Medicaid financial eligibility guidelines are available here.

-The intent of this program is to allow individuals to determine their own care needs and allocate funds as they best see fit.
+The intent of this program is to avoid unnecessary nursing home placements and also allow individuals to determine their own care needs and allocate funds as they best see fit.
 That said, an eligible individual’s care spending is subject to approval by the administering agency.
 Typically, the types of services and goods that are considered eligible fall into one of the following two categories.

-1) Personal Care Services – assistance with the activities and instrumental activities of daily living, such as bathing, grooming, toileting, meal preparation, eating, mobility, housekeeping, shopping, medication management, and laundry.
+1) Personal Care Services – assistance with the activities and instrumental activities of daily living, such as bathing, grooming, toileting, meal preparation, eating, mobility, transferring, housekeeping, shopping for groceries and other essentials, medication management, and laundry.

-2) Assistive Technology – appliances and devices that increase the individual’s ability to live independently, such as a washing machine and dryer, vehicle lift, a ramp allowing access to the home, and so forth.
+2) Assistive Technology – appliances and devices that increase the individual’s ability to live independently, such as a washing machine and dryer, microwave oven, talking clock, vehicle lift, a ramp allowing access to the home, and so forth.

 Applications for the program are managed by the local Area Agencies on Aging (AAA) offices.
-Find your local Oregon AAA in your county or call their statewide toll-free number at 1-866-294-0153.
+Find your local Oregon AAA in your county.
+One can also call the statewide toll-free number for the Aging and Disability and Resource Connection of Oregon at 855-673-2372 for assistance.
 A brochure for the program can be downloaded here.